13 Jul 2026

 Louisiana Mosquito Festival

 On Saturday, September 26, support local firemen and celebrate Louisiana’s unofficial state bird, the mosquito, at the Louisiana Mosquito Festival.
-This event takes place at Landon Pitre Memorial Park in Cankton and will feature live music from talented local musicians, a delicious cook-off, blood drive, silent auction, vendors and children’s activities.
+This event takes place at Landon Pitre Memorial Park in Cankton and will feature live music from talented local musicians, a delicious cook-off, silent auction, vendors and a kid’s area.

 Come on out and have a good time!